theAyush-191/Checkly/README.md

 - Building dynamic `UITableView` with data source and delegate methods
 - Navigating between views using `UINavigationController`
-- Using `Core Data` to persist user-generated data
+- Using `Realm` to persist user-generated data
 - Adding alerts, text fields, and local interactions
 - Designing UI with Storyboard and Auto Layout